conoroshea1996/elderJsTest/src/routes/blog/video-interviews-future-recruitment.md

 ---
-title: "Why video interviewing is the future of recruitment"
+title: 'Why video interviewing is the future of recruitment'
-date: "2017-04-24"
+date: '2017-04-24'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
-slug: "video-interviews-future-recruitment"
+slug: 'video-interviews-future-recruitment'
-seoTitle: "Why video interviews are the future of recruitment I HireHive"
+seoTitle: 'Why video interviews are the future of recruitment I HireHive'
-seoDescription: "With outdated recruitment methods and the rise of freelance work, video interviews are becoming more prevalent among recruiters everywhere."
+seoDescription: 'With outdated recruitment methods and the rise of freelance work, video interviews are becoming more prevalent among recruiters everywhere.'
-author: "Rachel-Hill"
+author: 'Rachel-Hill'
-coverImage: "/images/video-camera.jpg"
+coverImage: '/images/video-camera.jpg'
 ---

 Of course, video interviewing is not as ideal as face-to-face interviews.
 However, in some cases, (i.e. when hiring multilingual candidates) video interviews are better for both the candidate and the recruiter.
 The latest figures speak for themselves with [42%](https://targetjobs.co.uk/careers-advice/interview-types/323741-how-graduate-recruiters-use-video-interviews) of AGR members revealing that they use video interviews in their recruiting process.
 So why are video interviews the future of your recruitment strategy?